 Statement issued by The National Black Sisters’ Conference (NBSC)

-In 1895 the activist and Civil Rights icon, Ida B. Wells, wrote a research pamphlet called The Red Record.
-In it Mrs. Wells tabulated the numbers of lynchings in the United States since the Emancipation of African slaves.
-The conclusion was that little had changed for the Negro in America by the end of the nineteenth century.
-The Emancipation Proclamation, and federal programs like the Freedmen’s Bureau, did not prevent the death of thousands of Negros by the end of the nineteenth and early twentieth century.
+In 1895, the activist and Civil Rights icon, Ida B. Wells, wrote a research pamphlet called The Red Record.
+In it, Mrs. Wells tabulated the number of lynchings in the United States since the Emancipation of African slaves.
+The conclusion was that little had changed for Blacks in America by the end of the nineteenth century.
+The Emancipation Proclamation, and federal programs like the Freedmen’s Bureau, did not prevent the death of thousands of Black people by the end of the nineteenth and early twentieth century.

-One-hundred and twenty-four years later we are still writing the same story!
-African American men, women, and children are still being lynched, murdered, and executed for playing with a toy gun, watching television in one’s own home, and mistaken identity, driving or jogging while black, and being chocked to death in cold blood by law enforcement officers, who have sworn to serve and protect.
+One-hundred and twenty-four years later, we are still writing the same story.
+African American men, women, and children are still being lynched, murdered, and executed for playing with a toy gun, watching television in their own home, having their identity mistaken while driving or jogging while Black, and being chocked to death in cold blood by law enforcement officers, who have sworn to serve and protect.

 We must speak and never forget their names.

 Reason “Sean” Reed shot and killed in Indianapolis; Breonna Taylor, an emergency medical technician in Louisville, Kentucky, shot eight times in her bed; Ahmaud Aubrey killed while out jogging; and George Floyd dying from a police officer’s knee on his neck as Mr. Floyd screamed, “I can’t breathe!’

 The National Black Sisters’ Conference (NBSC) condemns the viral disease of systemic racism that America has legitimized and practiced for over 400 years!
 We will not remain silent!
 There is more than one pandemic affecting our nation!

 Dr. Martin Luther King Jr. once said, “I refuse to accept the view that mankind is so tragically bound to the starless midnight of racism.”